CESSProject/doc-v2/concepts/system-arch.md

 CESS is designed to build a blockchain-based distributed cloud storage system.
 The focus is on providing users with consistent and efficient distributed storage services by effectively managing distributed resources using virtualization technology.
 This part is composed of consensus miners and storage miners.
 Consensus nodes store meta-data and provide fast data indexing, while storage nodes provide data storage space.

+![Distributed Storage Resource Layer](../assets/concepts/system-architecture/distributed-cloud-storage.png)

+(todo: check if we need to update the image)

 To meet different storage needs, we design and implement a polymorphic data storage access interface to provide storage services via APIs for various applications.
 As shown above, the polymorphic data access service provides object storage, block storage, and file system storage for upper applications in a standard API way, providing comprehensive and friendly data storage service support for the applications above.
-The object storage module developed automatically completes mapping the user object storage space to the lower unified distributed object storage space.
+The object storage module automatically completes mapping the user object storage space to the lower unified distributed object storage space.
 User data is stored in the storage as object data.
 CESS will provide the block device storage service, supporting snapshot, clone, and other functions.

-![Distributed Storage Resource Layer](../assets/concepts/system-architecture/distributed-cloud-storage.png)

-(todo: check if we need to update the image)

 ## Distributed Content Delivery Layer